Leased Fishing Access

 With funding from the Texas Parks and Wildlife Foundation, TPWD has signed temporary agreements with property owners to improve fishing access to rivers and streams.

 Located on the north side of FM 306 just east of the easternmost bridge crossing of the Guadalupe River.
 See map.

 Lease period: December 6, 2013 – March 7, 2014

 Phone: (830) 964-3800

 Provides 500 feet of bank access upstream of the 306 bridge crossing along the east side of the river.
 The bank is rocky and lined with cypress trees.
 A deep pool is located just above the bridge.
 Anglers can wade fish both upstream and downstream.
-The next downstream take out for float trips is the TPWD lease access site at Rio Raft and Resort (lat 29.843805, long -98.169170) located approximately 1.6 miles downstream at the fourth bridge crossing on River Road.
+The next downstream take out for float trips is the TPWD lease access site at Rio Guadalupe Resort (lat 29.843805, long -98.169170) located approximately 1.6 miles downstream at the fourth bridge crossing on River Road.

 Rainbow and brown trout, Guadalupe bass, smallmouth bass.
 This site is stocked by TPWD with rainbow trout from December – February.
 Check the trout schedule for specific stocking dates.

 Access is open from 30 minutes before sunrise to 30 minutes after sunset each day for angling from the banks and launching non-motorized boats, canoes, kayaks, or other floatable devices for the purpose of angling.
 Vehicle and trailer parking by anglers shall be in designated areas only and uses covered by this lease include only the items above associated with angling.
 All other uses will result in a daily access fee being charged.

 At this site, statewide regulations apply for all species.
 For rainbow and brown trout there is a 5-fish daily bag limit with no minimum length.